lilhoser/UnifiVideoExporter/README.md

 # Prerequisites
 Currently, `UnifiVideoExporter` is a Windows-only .NET project for the following reasons:
-* It uses a Windows-specific cryptography library
+* It uses a Windows-specific **cryptography** library
-* It uses a Windows-specific task scheduler library
+* It uses a Windows-specific **task scheduler** library
+* It leverages the Windows Task Scheduler to schedule future timelapse operations

 If you want to download videos from a UNVR controller, obviously you must have access to one of those, as well as the Protect app installed on it.
 There is no special configuration required to interact with its API/web interface using `UnifiVideoExporter`.